Buzz Clifford: Career

 Marks, Clifford, and Moore reunited in the 1990s and released an album called Work Tapes; Marks and Clifford continued to tour together along with Clifford's two sons until 1997.
 After recording in Denmark, another LP, Norse Horse, was issued.

 In 1999, Beck sampled an early Clifford tune, "I See, I Am", in the single "Milk and Honey" for his Midnite Vultures album.

 In 2003, the 28-track CD More Than Just Babysittin': Complete Recordings 1958–1967 was released.
 The songs are digitally remastered, and some striking differences are apparent, including a fade-out ending on "Driftwood".

 In 2009, the rap duo Method Man & Redman released the track "Four Minutes to Lock Down" (feat.
 Raekwon & Ghostface Killah), which contained a sample of the song "Echo Park", written by Clifford, as recorded by Johnny Maestro & the Brooklyn Bridge.

 In 2011, Clifford reformed the band he had started with his two sons, Reese and John, along with Guido Bryant on guitar, Jon Greathouse on keyboards, and Zach Mathews on harmonica, and recorded and released a new CD, Bright Lights Shine, now available at CD Baby, iTunes and amazon.com.

-The baby's voice on "Baby Sittin' Boogie" was that of the son of the songwriter, Johnny Parker, not Curtis Armstrong as formerly credited.